 Micro Welt Cord for Slipcovers

-I replicate a lot of heavyweight denim and canvas slipcovers for my customers.
+I replicate mostly bull denim and cotton duck slipcovers for my customers.
 Their original covers are almost always trimmed with sturdy welt cord or topstitch.

 But one of my recent projects was different.
-I noticed it was sewn with unusually small piping.
+I noticed it was sewn with very narrow piping.
 It looked tiny compared to the standard 5/32 welt cord I always use.
-I wondered if it was just an empty welt, you know, a folded bias strip without the cording.
+At first glance, I wondered if it was just an empty welt, you know, a folded bias strip without the cording.

 As I cut apart the slipcover seams, I was surprised to find micro welt cord!
-I was so impressed by the look and performance of that tiny trim I had to try it.
-First in a few mock-ups and then in a throw pillow.
+I was so impressed by the look and performance of that little trim.

 What is Micro Welt Cord?